For an Increase of Holy Vocations

 Christ is our example of servant leadership.
 We cannot ask for an increase of holy vocations if we are not willing to be part of the answer.
 Therefore, praying this Rosary is not enough.
 When we tell God that something needs to be done, He taps us on the shoulder and says, “Go and help it get done.”
 We put actions behind your prayers.
 Back up your request for an increase of holy vocations by serving the Church using your own holy giftedness, for you too have been chosen and called.

-You may say this Rosary in litany with Terry, whom you might know through her daily Good News Reflections.
+You may say this Rosary in litany with Terry, author of the daily Good News Reflections.
 Just click on the link to start your media player; Terry will pray the first half, then you will finish the prayer.

 Let us begin.
 Start by announcing your intentions for this Rosary today:

 In the name of the savior of the world, Jesus Christ, and trusting in the help of Mary, our mystical mother, teacher and guide, I pray this Rosary using the Mysteries of Sorrow for my continued conversion and for the conversion of the whole world, and to intercede for _______.
 Joining with the Communion of Saints, I have full confidence in this prayer, because:

 and in Jesus Christ, his only Son, our Lord,

 born of the Virgin Mary,

 suffered under Pontius Pilate,

 on the third day he rose again from the dead;

 from there he will come to judge